 The Centre is pleased to work with a variety of referral streams, including options for:

-- Complex developmental conditions from a range of stressors (CCY);
+Complex developmental conditions from a range of stressors (CCY); and

 Many families seek services during transition periods such as elementary or high-school entry, pre-adoption, or transition to adulthood.
 Individuals sometimes seek assessments during times of crisis such as problems in school, trouble with the law, employment concerns, or mental health or substance use concerns.
 If developmental diversities have ever been questioned for a person, an assessment should be considered at any age.
 If the person is doing well, an assessment may still be an important consideration to help ensure the person continues to do well.

 The staff at the Asante Centre work with individuals, families and advocates to develop detailed plans for the future care of the child, youth or adult.
 We recognize the value of the unique experiences of families, care workers and advocates, and all are welcome to participate in the planning process at the discretion of the family.

 Contact us for current public and private referral options.